-Roman Nose State Park Trail at Roman Noise State Park.
+Roman Nose State Park Trail at Roman Nose State Park.
 The surroundings are beautiful, with wonderful lake views and a chance to see streams and a waterfall and climb rocks.

-Red Bud Valley Oxley Nature Trail at Mohawk Park.
+Red Bud Valley Oxley Nature Trail near Catoosa.
 This 1.3-mile loop trail features fabulous foliage, a river, bluffs and caves.
 It is good for all skill levels.

 Stanley Draper Green at Lake Stanley Draper.
 This trail is well-shaded within a beautiful forest setting and packed with sand trails.

 Lake Hefner Trail at Lake Hefner Park.
 Near Oklahoma City, this nearly 10-mile looped trail is robust with wild flowers and is good for all skill levels.

 Keystone Ancient Forest Trail.
 Near Sand Springs, this trail features a great classic Oklahoma oak and crosstimbers forest setting.
 The preserve is open for free hikes on selected days each month.